ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-ibm-cloud.md

    2. Classic: Account ID.
    3. PowerVS: Power Systems Virtual Server CRN.
 2. SAP adds a new connection to their existing gateway to your designated VPC, Classic or PowerVS environment.
-3. You approve the connection request.
+3. You review and approve the connection request.

 The diagram below illustrates traffic flow between a Client's VPC and SAP resources in RISE with SAP on Power Virtual Server.

 ![Figure 3.
 IBM Cloud Transit Gateway in the SAP account traffic flow](../images/lb-sap-tgw.svg "IBM Cloud Transit Gateway in the SAP account traffic flow"){: caption="IBM Cloud Transit Gateway in the SAP account traffic flow" caption-side="bottom"}

+While the diagram shows the IBM Cloud surround workload in a VPC, they can be hosted in the Classic or Power Virtual Server infrastructure environments.
 {: note}
-While the diagram shows the IBM Cloud surround workload in a VPC, they can be hosted in the Classic or Power Virtual Server infrastructure environments.

 ### IBM Cloud Transit Gateway in the client account
 {: #integration-ibm-cloud-tgw-client}